mauriciogracia/petrel-xml/README.md

 - Navigate to functions and rules definitions from where they are being used
 - Show all references where a rule or function is being used
 - Provide autocomplete based on existing functions and rules
+- When XML files are added, renamed, relocated, deleted the change is detected and references are updated (including folder operations as well) - version 0.9.4

 ## Installing
 Two options